Dinagat Islands: Religion

-Religious breakdown in the province shows Roman Catholicism at majority with 53% adherence while Iglesia Filipina Independiente or Aglipayan is the significant minority religion at 23%.
-Other minority religions are the Church Body of Christ- Filipinistas (12%), United Church of Christ in the Philippines (4%), Iglesia ni Cristo (3%) and other smaller Christian groups (Dinagat Island Socio Economic Factbook, 2007).

-Recent cultural, religious and socioeconomic changes of the province have allowed the rebound of Roman Catholics (and Aglipayans in some degree) and their numbers have constantly increased; the province had experienced a Catholic decline in several decades (1970s-early 2000s) due to immigration of the members of Philippine Benevolent Missionaries Association in the 1960s.
-There were some decades (1990s-2000s) where Roman Catholics became minority with as low as 37% of the population.

 Several religious conflicts were recorded in the province.
 But at present, religious harmony is relatively observed in most parts of Dinagat Island.

+Catholicism

+Religious breakdown in the province shows Catholicism at majority with 53% adherence while Iglesia Filipina Independiente or Aglipayan is the significant minority religion at 23%.
+Recent cultural, religious and socioeconomic changes of the province have allowed the rebound of Catholics (and Aglipayans in some degree) and their numbers have constantly increased; the province had experienced a Catholic decline in several decades (1970s-early 2000s) due to immigration of the members of Philippine Benevolent Missionaries Association in the 1960s.
+There were some decades (1990s-2000s) where Catholics became minority with as low as 37% of the population.

+Others

+Other religions are the Church Body of Christ- Filipinistas (12%), United Church of Christ in the Philippines (4%), Iglesia ni Cristo (4%) and other smaller Christian groups (Dinagat Island Socio Economic Factbook, 2007).

 Government

 The Governor of the Dinagat Islands is the local chief executive of the province of the Dinagat Islands.

-The Representative of the Dinagat Islands is the congressperson of the province of the Dinagat Islands in the House of Representatives.

-Economy
+District representatives

 Tourism

 Dinagat Islands is a young island-province at the northern tip of Mindanao.
 Many describe Dinagat Islands as a hidden gem of the Caraga Region XIII.
 The Islands are enriched with great bio-diversity, abundant natural wonders and rich resources.
 Dinagat Islands has a multitude of fascinating white sandy beaches with arrays of colossal rock formations.
 These sites and attractions are as diverse as the topography of the islands and islets.

 The province is known for its caves, resorts, and beaches.
 These include Bitaug Beach, Campintac Black Beach No. 2, Linao Spring Resort, and San Juan Cave (all in Loreto), Lake Bababu, Puerto Prinsesa Beach & Hagakhak Cave in Basilisa, Tagberayan Beach, Sayaw Beach, Legaspi Water Falls, Hinabyan and Leandro's Beach Resort in Cagdianao, Talisay Beach in Tubajon, Quano Blue Lagoon and Quano Cave, Ben Paz Mountain Resort and Oasis Islet Resort in Libjo, and the Cab-ilan Beach & Cab-ilan Gamay Beach in Dinagat.

+The provincial People's Hall building, built in 2024, was inspired by Japanese Yamato-class Battleship during Battle of Surigao Strait in World War II.